 A company structure is one of the most popular business structures in Australia.
-The fact that a company is a separate legal entity and has limited liability makes it an attractive option for business owners looking to grow their operations.
+The fact that a company is a separate legal entity with limited liability makes it an attractive option for business owners seeking to expand their operations.
 However, company incorporation is relatively more complex than some other business structures (compared to sole traders and partnerships) and often requires more to comply with its legal obligations.
-This article details the process of how to incorporate a company.
+This article details the process of incorporating a company.

 Registration of a Company